Reader in Net Zero Maritime Systems

 Marine Renewable Energy and Marine Propulsion

-Senior Lecturer in Low Carbon Technologies, to support the teaching and R&D activities in the field of marine renewable energy, underwater vehicle and marine propulsion system with specialties in experimental and numerical marine hydrodynamics.
+Reader in Net Zero Maritime Systems, to support the teaching and R&D activities in the field of marine renewable energy, underwater vehicle and marine propulsion system with specialties in experimental and numerical marine hydrodynamics.
 Weichao started his higher education journey at Harbin Institute of Technology, studying Naval Architecture & Ocean Engineering, where he continued his Master degree study in Mechtronics.
 During his master study, he got inspired to devote himself in tidal energy research and he is blessed to be able join many national research programmes in developing tidal energy systems.
 In 2013, he moved to Newcastle University and continued his PhD research in the Emersion Cavitation Tunnel.
 In 2016 he moved to the University of Strathclyde.
 He then dedicated himself in researching applied biomimetics marine hydrodynamics technologies trying to provide marine industry with inpsiring biomimetic solutions.
 In 2023, he returned to Newcastle University as a Reader in Net Zero Maritime Systems.

 Yasin Kaan Ilter